MarcoHassan/C-HSG/Chat_Program/README.md

-## Client-Server Socket connession and Simple - imperfect - Chat
+## Client-Server Socket connession and Simple Chat

 This is the final project for the _Programming with Advanced Languages_ contextual course of the University of St. Gallen.
 For the course I